-In Illinois, a Firearms Restraining Order (FRO) is a civil order that temporarily prohibits individuals who pose a significant danger of injury to self or others from purchasing and possessing firearms.
-Law enforcement and family members (including a current or former spouse, parent, child or stepchild, a person related by blood or present marriage, or a person who shares a common dwelling with the respondent) are authorized to petition for a FRO.
+In Illinois, a Firearms Restraining Order (FRO) is a civil order that temporarily prohibits individuals who pose a significant danger of injury to self or others from purchasing and possessing firearms, ammunition, or firearm parts that could be assembled to make an operable firearm.
+Law enforcement and family members (including a current or former spouse, parent, child or stepchild, a person related by blood or present marriage, a person who has a minor child in common with the respondent, or a person who shares a common dwelling with the respondent) are authorized to petition for a FRO.
 Petitioners may seek an emergency FRO which will be issued on an ex parte basis.
-If an emergency FRO is issued, the order will remain in place for a maximum of 14 days until the hearing for a six-month FRO.
+If an emergency FRO is issued, the order will remain in place for a maximum of 14 days until the hearing for a six-month FRO, unless both parties agree to an extension.
 Petitioners may also seek a six-month FRO without first petitioning for an emergency FRO.
 A six-month FRO is issued after the respondent has received notice and an opportunity to go before a judge to contest the petition.

 Illinois's FRO law, like other Extreme Risk Protection Order laws, includes due process protections to ensure fairness.
 Due process protections in Illinois's FRO law include an ex parte FRO issued by a judicial officer; a post-deprivation hearing where the respondent is provided notice and an opportunity to participate; and the requirement of substantial and credible evidence (e.g. the enumerated factors the judicial officer must consider) to issue a FRO.

 Explore the following resources to learn more about Illinois’s FRO law:

 - Firearms Restraining Order Process in Illinois - Emergency FRO and Six-Month FRO

 - Firearms Restraining Order & Domestic Violence Order of Protection: How do they differ?